 Do you get better rates on secured loans?

 Often, yes.
-Secured loans usually have lower rates than unsecured loans.
+Secured loans usually have lower rates than unsecured direct lender payday loans UK.

 Secured Loans and Bad Credit